jessiepolk/jessiepolk.github.io/projects/runtime/README.md

 ### Copy and paste the following commands into the bash terminal, then hit ENTER

-Open a new bash terminal.
+If Runtime is not already installed, then you can install it manually.
+To do so, open a new bash terminal.
 Then in the terminal, enter the following commands in order (one at a time):

 - cd projects
 - git clone https://github.com/operationspark/runtime